 Weekly Newsletter Message

-Check out the weekly inspirational video messages from Reverend Dieter and the weekly blog post from Reverend Laine and the CSL Practioners.
+Check out the weekly inspirational blog post from Reverend Laine and the CSL Practioners.

 You can also view our weekly newsletter for more inspiration and to see what is happening with our Center.